oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2015

-- Linked slides for Lecture 4
+- Added schedule for Sprint 2, note that we will have two-week iterations between acceptance tests.

-Last update: 2015-04-02
+Last update: 2015-04-17

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: